chadn/mct/README.md

 ## Accuracy and Feedback

-The estimate from the API is not always accurate.
+The METRA API used is unofficial, reversed engineered.
+The estimate from the API is not always accurate, and not all METRA trains have working GPS.
 For example, if there is a problem, Metra may not be sure when a train will arrive, so they provide a guesstimate.

 Click on Feedback link on right under the train table to let us know if estimate was early, late, on time, or varied (changed a few times).